torokpe/Data_engineering_1/Term1/README.md

 ## 1. EXECUTIVE SUMMARY

-For my Data Engineering I. first term project, I utilized a Formula 1 (also  relational dataset sourced from [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020) to analyze race performance, drivers, constructors, and circuit data.
-The dataset, containing historical F1 data, allowed for the creation of a comprehensive data pipeline and the exploration of key insights into Formula 1 racing.
+For my Data Engineering I. first term project, I utilized a Formula 1  relational dataset sourced from [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020) to analyze race performance, drivers, constructors, and circuit data.
+The dataset, containing historical F1 data between 1950 and 2024, allowed for the creation of a comprehensive data pipeline and the exploration of key insights into Formula 1 racing.

 The project began by designing and implementing a relational database schema in MySQL, where I created normalized tables to store information about races, drivers, constructors, and results.
 Relationships between entities were established through primary and foreign keys to ensure data integrity.